 Eastern Anatolia has specific geography very suitable to feed sheep and goats and make transhumance.
 The high altitude of the pastures and the summer rains and […]

-The nomads in Turkey have based their culture and traditions mostly on animal feeding and textile production.
-The nomadic textiles are as much famous as the […]
+The nomads in Turkey have based their culture and traditions mostly on animal husbandry and textile production.
+The nomadic textiles are as famous as the sheep […]

-Nomads in Turkey had been using different types of tribal tents changing according to ethnicity, economic factors, and historical events.
-In recent years, changing life conditions […]
+Nomads in Turkey used different types of tribal tents according to their ethnicity, economic factors, and historical events.
+In recent years, changing life conditions have pushed […]